biancini/Puppet-GARRShibbolethIdP/README.md

    - `privacyPage`:URL where an user can found the Privacy Page for this IdP.
    - `nameOrg`: Unit Organization Name.
    - `idpInfoUrl`: URL where an user can found more information about this entity (IdP).
-   - `url_LogoOrg-32x32`: URL where an user can found the Organization's Logo (32x32 px).
+   - `url_LogoOrg_32x32`: URL where an user can found the Organization's Logo (32x32 px).
-   - `url_LogoOrg-160x120`: URL where an user can found the Organization's Logo (160x120 px).
+   - `url_LogoOrg_160x120`: URL where an user can found the Organization's Logo (160x120 px).
-   - `technicalEmail`: An email address of the technical who manage the IdP.
+   - `technicalIDPadminEmail`: An email address of the technical who manage the IdP.
    - `technicalIDPadminGivenName`: The Technical IDP Admin's name.
    - `technicalIDPadminSurName`: The Technical IDP Admin's surname.
    - `technicalIDPadminTelephone`: The Technical IDP Admin's telephone number.